What to Know: Needles and Threads

 Silk is the most traditional thread for stringing pearls, but the thinner sizes are also useful in making other beaded pieces.
 This natural material has the widest range of sizes, as well as the largest variety of colors of any of the materials listed here.
 Brands include Griffin and Purely Silk™.

 Tips: Silk often comes on cards that include a needle already attached to the thread.
 You can use any of the other needles listed as well, but, as with Nymo®, be sure your needle isn't wearing out the thread.
 Because the ends fray so easily, silk is sometimes difficult to thread onto a beading needle, so a Wide-Eye™ needle might be easiest.
 If stringing, only use with smooth-holed beads so the thread doesn't become weak from abrasion.
 Size "D" works well for light weight beads, size "E-F" for medium weight, and size "F-FFF" for heavy weight.
-For off-loom or bead embroidery, use size "OO-D", and be sure to thoroughly prepare the thread with beeswax or Thread Heaven.
+For off-loom or bead embroidery, use size "OO-D", and be sure to thoroughly prepare the thread with beeswax or Thread Magic.

 Silkon® Bonded Nylon Thread is a synthetic material that looks and drapes like silk, but resists fraying and has incredible strength.
 It comes in light, medium, and heavy weights, and in a wide array of colors.